mi-erasmusmc/HteFramework/README.md

-# A standardized risk-based framework the evaluation of treatment effect heterogeneity
+# A standardized risk-based framework for the evaluation of treatment effect heterogeneity

 ## How to install